Venafi/terraform-provider-venafi/README.md

 We welcome and appreciate all contributions.
 Got questions or want to discuss something with our team?
 **[Join us on Slack](https://join.slack.com/t/venafi-integrations/shared_invite/zt-i8fwc379-kDJlmzU8OiIQOJFSwiA~dg)**!_

-# CyberArk Certificate Manager Provider for HashiCorp Terraform
+# Venafi Provider for HashiCorp Terraform

 This solution adds certificate enrollment capabilities to [HashiCorp Terraform](https://terraform.io/) by seamlessly integrating with the [CyberArk Certificate Manager, Self-Hosted](https://www.venafi.com/platform/trust-protection-platform) or